 Although made by the same manufacturer, the Encore and the Virtuoso each have their distinctive features that new java enthusiasts and coffee connoisseurs look for.

 If you’re just getting into the specialty coffee or at-home brewing bandwagon, then the Baratza Encore is a good choice for you.
 It has a user-friendly on and off switch, which lets you start your grinding work with the simple touch of a button.

-Another excellent feature of the Encore is its lighter weight of 7 lbs, which makes it slightly more portable than the Virtuoso.
+Another excellent feature of the Encore is its lighter weight of 3.2 kg, which makes it slightly more portable than the Virtuoso.

 The Virtuoso on the other hand makes the front-mounted pulse button feature even more useful and efficient with the addition of its 60-second timer – something that the Encore does not have.